 - You may have a defective water meter.
 Again, call the Public Works Department, and they will check the meter for defects.

-- You may have toilets that are constantly running water.
-Check your toilets for running water.
+- You may have toilets or faucets that are constantly running or dripping.
+Check water fixtures in the home for leaking or running water.